zkamvar/user2021/prose.md

    of these by default.
 2. All the scripts live inside the repository.
 This means that lessons quickly become out of date as they diverge from the improvements made upstream.
-2. Another drawback is that we have a lesson website wrapped around a static site generator (which in and of itself is a kind of desire path), this meant that it was easy to contribute to if you were familiar with how Jekyll operated.
+3. Another drawback is that we have a lesson website wrapped around a static site generator (which in and of itself is a kind of desire path), this meant that it was easy to contribute to if you were familiar with how Jekyll operated.
 There is often a moment of panic in a new contributor's eyes when you show them what the a lesson repository looks like.
 If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because there were no clear sign that marked the trail head.
 This lead several lessons to find their own paths that ended up built in different ways.

 Over the last few years, we have begun finding these desire paths all across our lesson infrastructure.
 These manifested through our communication channels and frustration from contributors and maintainers alike.
-The thing about desire paths, though, is that they are not only challenges, but also opportunities, which we like to call at The Carpentries "chopportunities."
+The thing about desire paths, though, is that they are not only challenges, but also opportunities.
+At The Carpentries, we like to call these "chopportunities."

 ## Chopportunities

 > timing 2021-06-09: 01:15.30
 > timing 2021-06-09: 01:18.37
 > timing 2021-06-10: 00:47.12

+![bar chart showing the growth of the number of carpentries lessons per quarter.
+There are currently over 140 lessons](lesson-growth.png)

 The growth that we have experienced in the past few years is a chopportunity.
 We have seen not only a growth in the number of community members, but also,